 Edgar Oliphant Anstey, a member of the Bampton Ansteys, was born in 1851 in Highercombe, South Australia, to parents George Alexander Anstey and Harriet Kingham Ruffy.
+He was the younger brother of Thomas Henry Anstey and Harry Anstey.
 Edgar was educated at Rugby in England and then in 1873 he graduated from the Royal Military Academy at Sandhurst and he was commissioned as a Lieutenant in the 1st Battalion, 24th Regiment of Foot.

 In May 1874 Edgar and his regiment left for Gibraltar and later that year proceeded to the Cape, where he was involved in the suppression of the Gcaleka outbreak, and mentioned in dispatches.